NCAS-CMS/cfdm/docs/source/tutorial.rst

 "compressed_dimension" parameter of the `GatheredArray` initialisation).

-The new field construct can now be inspected:
+The new field construct can now be inspected and written a netCDF file:

 .. code:: python